postwil2000/WPCreative_SITE/content/past_work/freelance/aboutThisSection/index.md

 Back in 2020, I started a small freelance practice.
 Nothing crazy, but I wanted to keep my generalist skills sharp and I felt a greater and greater desire to diversify my income.
-Here's some stuff I made.
+Here's some cool stuff I made for some cooler people.